The Ultimate Guide to Affiliate Marketing in 2024

 • Alternative products such as CBD, essential oils, personal development

-What are you passionate about?
-What do you, yourself, buy?
-That's a great place to start!
+Ask yourself, what are you passionate about?
+What do you, yourself, but?
+That's an excellent place to start!

 Step 2.
 Choose a Channel